 Watering and Fertilization: Ask your local nursery professional for specific recommendations on watering levels, emitters, and different types of fertilizer specific to your tree/plant’s needs.

 REMOVAL of STAKES, ROOT INTRUSION & RE-POSITIONING

-To Remove & For Root Intrusion: Insert a rod or screwdriver through the top holes in the main shaft just below the cap.
-Slide the rod through the shaft, twist and pull up.
-Twisting the shaft is recommended for easier removal (fig.5).
+To Remove Stakes: Insert a rod or screwdriver through the top holes in the main shaft just below the cap of your stake.
+Slide the rod through the shaft, twist and pull up to remove the stake. (fig.5).

-To Reposition: Your Deep Drip stakes were designed to be repositioned as your tree grows larger.
-Simply remove all of your stakes and reposition them so that they sit just inside the drip line or inside edge of your trees canopy.
+To Re-position: Your Deep Drip® stakes were designed to be easily re positioned as your tree grows.
+Simply remove stakes (described above) and re-position them so that they sit just inside your tree's canopy.
 At this time, you may choose to add additional stakes, if needed.

 Cleaning Your Stakes:

 Should the tube/filter become clogged due to a buildup of mineral deposits, extract the stake (fig.5) and dip into a solution that dissolves calcium.
 Rinse with clean water and then re-insert into the ground.
 Remember, you will be re-installing these stakes back into the soil, so please make sure to thoroughly rinse all the solution out of the stake.

 Water Emitters & Watering Times: